jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 var map = L.map('map').setView([38.9038829, -77.0360032], 15);
 ```

+Check out http://itouchmap.com/latlong.html to play with your own coordinates!

 `L.map()`
 * This method takes the ID of your map container as an argument.
 In this case, it's simply "map".